 Disable Your Browser's Built-in Password Manager

-Most web browsers include a built-in password management feature that prompts you to save passwords for the sites that you visit.
+Most web browsers include built-in password management that prompts you to save passwords for sites that you visit.
 Pitt Password Manager (LastPass) is a much more secure method of storing passwords.
 After you install Pitt Password Manager, disable your browser's built-in password management feature to avoid confusion and enhance security.

 - Click the Safari menu and choose Preferences.